 (String): A brief, one-line description of what the command does.
 This text will be displayed next to your command in the /help

 menu.
-If you omit this field, a generic description will be generated from the filename.Custom commands support two powerful, low-friction methods for handling arguments.
+If you omit this field, a generic description will be generated from the filename.Custom commands support two powerful methods for handling arguments.
 The CLI automatically chooses the correct method based on the content of your command’s prompt

 .